 You want to serve this soup steaming hot, as hot as you can handle without betraying your tongue.
-Tough a very nutritions meal on its own rich in fiber and protein, a good sprinkling of hemp hearts really boosts its protein and nutritional profile even more.
+Although a very nutritions meal on its own rich in fiber and protein, a good sprinkling of hemp hearts really boosts the protein and nutritional profile even more.
 A piece of homemade crusty bread is recommended to wipe those soup bowls sparkling clean.

 The soup can be made in advance and stored in the refrigerator up to 5 days and freezes well up to 6 months.
 Always thaw out in the refrigerator before reheating and add more liquid as needed.

 The Creamy Texture

 I gave this soup a rustic but creamy texture, only partially pureed but not so thick that you can stick a fork in it.
 Balance the textures to your liking with more cashew or hemp milk or puree into a silky smooth soup in the blender if you prefer.

 Soup Topping Ideas

 Load up with all your favorite things.
 Cooked barley, spinach rice, lemon zest, a dash of smoked paprika, toasted nuts, fresh chives or scallions, crispy kale chips, smoky tempeh.